Using the services - Web maps

 The following steps describe an example of how to add a Landcare Research WMS layer / cached map tile service layer into ArcGIS.
 There are pros and cons to each type of service - for instance at small scale, maps requested through the uncached services will take longer to render.
 On the other hand, the straight WMS map rendering should be crisp at any scale, whereas as the cached services have been built at specific zoom levels: maps in between these specific zoom levels may render slightly fuzzily, or the text may be too small.
 We would recommend experimenting to see what form best suits your needs.
 These instructions were created using ArcGIS version 10.0, but should work using versions > 9.

-• Expand the scale dropdown menu and choose 'Customize This List' Scale Dropdown
+- Expand the scale dropdown menu and choose 'Customize This List'

 WMS URL Examples